 5. Encourage physical meet-ups.

-Real face time increases trust and helps team members really bond with each other.
+The last of our tips for working remotely may seem contradictory.
+But, real face time increases trust and helps team members really bond with each other.
 If your team is spread around the world, getting together in the same physical space can be difficult, especially if there are a lot of people involved.
-Even if you’ve managed to make work run smoothly over online tools, nothing beats an actual, face-to-face conversation and spending time in the same room for a change.
+Even if you've managed to make work run smoothly over online tools, nothing beats an actual, face-to-face conversation and spending time in the same room for a change.

 Next time you're planning a get-together, skip having to open 30 tabs in your browser to research the most optimal place to meet and check out Teleport Flock, a tool built specifically to make planning remote team get-togethers as painless as possible.